andrewcmyers/bibweb/README.md

     ./bibweb simple.bibweb

-Run with the `--help` option to see a summary of syntax.
+Run with the `--help` option to see usage options and a summary of script syntax.

     ./bibweb --help